 The Internship year (PGY-1) consists of six-months of Neurosurgery, three-months of Neurology, one-month of Trauma, one-month of Neuroanesthesia and one-month of Plastic Surgery.
 Of the six remaining years, two are focused on research.

 Three residents per year are matched.
-Currently the program has 21 residents and a Non-Categorical Intern program consisting of three interns.
+Currently the program has 21 residents.

 - Three chief residents are each responsible for a designated clinical service(s) for a period of four-months simultaneously.